-Although no one can predict all future health needs that come with age, if you plan to age in place, it’s crucial to think proactively when possible.
+Although no one can predict all future health needs that come with age, if you plan to age in place, it’s crucial to think about senior home safety.
 For some, only a few modest modifications to their home will be necessary as they age.
 Others may require larger-scale home modifications if they wish to continue living at home.

 Many minor household safety improvements can benefit all adults who plan to age in place and won’t break the bank.
 Here are eight simple home safety measures for the elderly you can start making today.

 Free Up Floor Space & Eliminate Fall Hazards

 If you plan to age independently at home, open floor space is essential.
 Assess walking paths into and throughout the house.
 The more floor space, the better!
 Part ways with bulky or unnecessary furniture and keep only what you need.
 Ideally, you should be able to move about with plenty of unimpeded space throughout your home – even if you require a wheelchair, walker, or cane in the future.

 Also, assess and eliminate any potential fall hazards throughout the home.
 It is best to remove area rugs altogether.
 (Even if it includes the “non-slip” backing, the potential for tripping over the rug risking severe injury is too significant.)
 Electrical cords should be tucked away against the wall and away from walkways, as well.
 If you are a pet owner, move all food bowls, toys, and beds somewhere accessible but out of the way.